-(a) Against Whom Assessed.

-The following rules apply unless the law provides or the court orders otherwise:
+(a) Allocating Costs Among the Parties.
+The following rules apply to allocating taxable costs among the parties unless the law provides, the parties agree, or the court orders otherwise:

-(1) if an appeal is dismissed, costs are taxed against the appellant, unless the parties agree otherwise;
+(1) if an appeal is dismissed, costs are allocated against the appellant;

-(2) if a judgment is affirmed, costs are taxed against the appellant;
+(2) if a judgment is affirmed, costs are allocated against the appellant;

-(3) if a judgment is reversed, costs are taxed against the appellee;
+(3) if a judgment is reversed, costs are allocated against the appellee;

-(4) if a judgment is affirmed in part, reversed in part, modified, or vacated, costs are taxed only as the court orders.
+(4) if a judgment is affirmed in part, reversed in part, modified, or vacated, each party bears its own costs.